facsert/Learning/Go/tutorial/go-goroutine.md

 func wash() {
     time.Sleep(time.Second * 2)
-    Println("wash colse by machine use 2s")
+    Println("wash close by machine use 2s")
 }

 > 2023-04-01 21:51:20.692681383 +0800 CST m=+0.000016384
-> wash colse by machine use 2s
+> wash close by machine use 2s
 > cook by machine use 3s
 > 2023-04-01 21:51:23.693482859 +0800 CST m=+3.000817861
 ```